Action-Research for gender mainstreaming development in Senegal

 Identifying the causes of discrimination in health and education

 Project Title “Développement et application de la Méthodologie Budgétisation Sensible au Genre (BSG) axée sur le Bien-Etre”

 Partnership The Centre for Public Policies Analysis (CAPP) of the University of Modena is the project leader

 Framework The project is part of the Projet d’Appui à la Stratégie nationale pour l’Equité et l’Egalité de Genre (PASNEEG)

+Gender budgeting is an analysis of the budget that includes a gender perspective in the process.
 In 1999 the European Commission adopted gender budgeting as the primary instrument for gender-oriented public policies (gender mainstreaming).
 The UN has defined gender mainstreaming as “the process of assessing the implications for women and men of any planned action, including legislation, policies or programmes”.
 The ultimate goal is to reach a state of gender equality.

 The general objective was to design a gender mainstreaming strategy for public policy creation in Senegal that featured gender budgeting in accordance with the human development approach.

 What have we done?

 ARCO Researchers were commissioned to carry out a qualitative research in the city of Kaolack to understand the different opportunities of men and women in having access to education and health.
 Researcher focused their analysis on these two dimensions as they are considered as entry doors to general well-being.